LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 The album finally had its first public release as a Starbucks-exclusive CD in 2008 before receiving a wide general release in 2009.
 It was also included as the second disc in a 2-CD reissue with Bridge Over Troubled Waters.

-The Concert for Central Park – The third attempt at a live recording was actually the first to be released.
+The Concert for Central Park – The third attempt at a live recording was the first to be released.
 It was recorded in 1981 when Paul Simon and Art Garfunkel had decided to reunite for a special benefit concert.
-The show in Central Park attracted more than 500,000 people. and was video-taped for HBO.
+The show in Central Park attracted more than 500,000 people. and was videotaped for HBO.
 A double album of the concert was released in 1982.

 The success of this event led to Paul and Artie reuniting on a world tour and starting work on a new studio album.
-But the old tensions re-emerged and Simon had Garfunkel’s vocal tracks erased, releasing the album, titled Hearts and Bones, as a solo effort.
+But the old tensions re-emerged, and Simon had Garfunkel’s vocal tracks erased, releasing the album, titled Hearts and Bones, as a solo effort.

 Old Friends: Live on Stage – The boys patched up their differences and embarked on another reunion tour in 2003.
 This album is compiled from a series of shows they performed at Madison Square Garden that year.
 This set is unique because it also features the Everly Brothers as special guests.
 Obviously, a huge influence on Simon & Garfunkel, Don & Phil performed a couple of their classic tunes and then joined Paul and Artie on “Bye-Bye Love” (which S&G had previously recorded for their Bridge Over Troubled Waters LP).
-The Everly Brothers solo songs do not appear on the CD, but are included on a DVD version of this release.
-This release also features one new Simon & Garfunkel studio song, “Citizen of the Planet,” a tune Simon wrote in 1980’s, but did not complete with Garfunkel until the time of this tour.
+The Everly Brothers' solo songs do not appear on the CD, but are included on a DVD version of this release.
+This release also features one new Simon & Garfunkel studio song, “Citizen of the Planet,” a tune Simon wrote in the 1980s, but did not complete with Garfunkel until the time of this tour.

 So, there you have it.
 Simon & Garfunkel have now released almost as many live albums as studio albums.
 Have fun listening!